Fjara-h/D2RoshTimer/README.md

 - You are running again to soon - There is an in-built pause that stops it from running for 3 seconds between runs.
 If this is removed, there are a lot of issues that show up that are not possible to fix since it needs this time to reinitialize the Game State Listener after disposing it.

-- ou are running when the in-game clock is the same. - There is an issue where if the in-game time is the same the previous run (this usually occurs during a pause), then it will not update and won't be able to retrieve the game data.
+- You are running when the in-game clock is the same. - There is an issue where if the in-game time is the same the previous run (this usually occurs during a pause), then it will not update and won't be able to retrieve the game data.

 ### Issues

 D2RoshTimer should only close when you right click on it in the notification taskbar and select "Exit".
-If it does close prior to that, then there is some issue and I would recommend turning on error messages if not already.
-Also, If you run into an issue where this occurs, please let me know by posting an issue here or message me on twitter @fjara_ or on reddit /u/Fjarah
+If it does close prior to that, then there an some issue and I would recommend turning on error messages if not already.
+Also, If you run into an issue where this occurs, please let me know by posting an issue here or message me on twitter: @fjara_ or on reddit: /u/Fjarah

 Please try to be thorough in explaining what happened, how, if you are able to reproduce it and your system specs.
-There is a possibility slower systems may have an issue with handling threads slowly.
+There is a possibility slower systems may have an issue with handling threads quickly.

 ## Requirements:

-64-Bit Windows (Tested on Win10 and Win7)
+.NET 4.5 (Installed by default on Vista or newer)

-.Net Framework 4.5.2 or higher
+Steam & Dota 2

-Dota 2 & Steam Installed
+Windows 7, 8, 10 | 64-bit required

 ## Unusable Keys for main key:
 ### Reserved: